hdahle/headless/README.md

 Scrapes all images with IMG-tag and class="fp-image" from futureplanet.eco, saves each image to file

+## Why

+The Telegram bot uses the PNG charts

 ## Getting Puppeteer to work under WSL2/Ubuntu

 Some digging in github discussions revealed that this is required to get stuff working properly: